craigl33/pypsa-rsa/docs/archive/tutorials.rst

     .../pypsa-earth (pypsa-earth) % snakemake -j 1 resources/profile_onwind_1-supply_redz.nc

-How to use PyPSA-RSA for your energy problem?
+How to use PyPSA-ZA for your energy problem?
 ===============================================

-PyPSA-RSA mostly relies on :ref:`input datasets <data_workflow>` specific to South Africa but can be tailored to represent any part of the world in a few steps.
+PyPSA-ZA mostly relies on :ref:`input datasets <data_workflow>` specific to South Africa but can be tailored to represent any part of the world in a few steps.
 The following procedure is recommended.

 1. Adjust the model configuration
 ---------------------------------